Estimating Magnetic Filling Factors From Simultaneous Spectroscopy and Photometry: Disentangling Spots, Plage, and Network: Methods

 and the parameters $a_2$, $m_2$, and $b_2$ are determined by the above fit.
 The resulting best-fit parameters derived from the solar case are given in Table \ref{tab:LinearParam}.
 Note that we do not expect $m_2$ and $b_2$ to be very different from the parameters $m_1$ and $b_1$ found previously, nor do we expect $a_2$ to be very different from 1.
 However, since we exclude any negative residuals from our estimate of $f_{spot}$ in Step 2 above, we perform this final fit in case this excluded information changes the best-fit parameters in any way.

-Note that this technique only requires knowledge of the star's distance and radius, along with estimates of the spot and plage/network temperature contrasts and the quiet star effective temperature - this means that it can be used to estimate filling factors without prior knowledge of the filling factors from full-disk images.
-If the plage and network features are only being used to decorrelate activity-driven RV variations, only time series correlated with the spot, network, and plage filling factors are needed, and the above terms may be absorbed into the fit coefficients in Eqs.~\ref{eq:TSIfitstep1}, \ref{eq:TSIfitstep2}---this is discussed further in Sec.~\ref{sec:StellarOutlook}.
+As previously noted, this technique only requires knowledge of the star's distance and radius, along with estimates of the spot and plage/network temperature contrasts and the quiet star effective temperature - this means that it can be used to estimate filling factors without prior knowledge of the filling factors from full-disk images.
+If the plage and network features are only being used to decorrelate activity-driven RV variations, only time series correlated with the spot, network, and plage filling factors are needed, and the above terms may be absorbed into the fit coefficients in Eqs.~\ref{eq:TSIfitstep1} and \ref{eq:TSIfitstep2}---this is discussed further in Sec.~\ref{sec:StellarOutlook}.

-\subsection{Differentiating the Network and Plage Filling Factor}
+\subsubsection{Differentiating the Network and Plage Filling Factor}

 In the discussion above, we extract $f_{bright}$, the combined plage and network filling factor.
 However, we may consider these two separately by adding a network term to Eq.~\ref{eq:TSImodel}: